STANIJY/project-files/README.md

+Welcome!
 The files contained herein are projects completed by me.
 # project-files